Trump order would target high skilled worker visa program

 President Donald Trump is planning to sign an executive order that seeks to make changes to a visa program that brings in high-skilled workers.

-Trump is heading Tuesday to Kenosha, Wisconsin, where he plans to sign an order dubbed "Buy American and Hire American," said administration officials who spoke on the condition of anonymity despite the president's frequent criticism of the use of anonymous sources.
+Trump is heading Tuesday to Kenosha, Wisconsin, where he plans to sign an order dubbed "Buy American, Hire American," said administration officials who spoke on the condition of anonymity despite the president's frequent criticism of the use of anonymous sources.

 The order specifically asks the secretary to review waivers of these rules that exist in free-trade agreements.
 The administration said that if the waivers are not benefiting the United States they will be "renegotiated or revoked."

-During his campaign, Trump said at some points he supported high-skilled visas, then came out against them.
+During his campaign, Trump said at some point that he supported high-skilled visas, then came out against them.
 At one debate, he called for fully ending the program, saying: "It's very bad for our workers and it's unfair for our workers.
 And we should end it."

 The officials said the changes could be administrative or legislative and could include higher fees for the visas, changing the wage scale for the program or other initiatives.